tamtran4869/sql_challenge/Clique_bait/solutions.md

 **Question 5:** What is the percentage of visits which have a purchase event?

-To make an overall view, the query gave the percentages of all event.
+To make an overall view, the query gave the percentages of all events.
 The purchase event accounted for 5.43% of total visits.
 ```sql
 SELECT